-422 The second classroom discussion excerpt shed light on students' translanguaging practice.
-As shown in the excepts, all 10 students engaged in the discussion and some pushed the discussion to a deeper level into what 423 function is and what function is not.
-The roles taken by them are indicative of the ways that Lisa designed 424 and modeled the translanguaging practice.
-It started with Lisa's genuine question (line 18) "?å?"?????
-(Which 425 airline did you take)?" led to students' interest and participation.
-From lines 19-20, Yushan and Jian shared 426 their responses in both Chinese and English.
-Lisa's next question "Who can tell me your trip from China to 427 America using the function concept?" got the class really thinking.
-From lines 22 to lines 31, students bridged 428 the concept with their travel experience using both Chinese and English with only occasional input from Lisa.
-429 What is noteworthy is how the students became questioners, explorers, and facilitators as shown in Meimei's 430 question on line 28, Tom's question on line 29, and Christina's response on line 31.
-All this occurred naturally 431 without much of Lisa's prompting.
-432
+The second classroom discussion excerpt shed light on students' translanguaging practice.
+As shown in the excepts, all 10 students engaged in the discussion and some pushed the discussion to a deeper level into what function is and what function is not.
+The roles taken by them are indicative of the ways that Lisa designed and modeled the translanguaging practice.
+It started with Lisa's genuine question (line 18) "是哪家航空公司 (Which airline did you take)?" led to students' interest and participation.
+From lines 19-20, Yushan and Jian shared their responses in both Chinese and English.
+Lisa's next question "Who can tell me your trip from China to America using the function concept?" got the class really thinking.
+From lines 22 to lines 31, students bridged the concept with their travel experience using both Chinese and English with only occasional input from Lisa.
+What is noteworthy is how the students became questioners, explorers, and facilitators as shown in Meimei's question on line 28, Tom's question on line 29, and Christina's response on line 31.
+All this occurred naturally without much of Lisa's prompting.

-What is more noteworthy is how the features and conditions of a non-function emerged from the students' 433 discussion about the concept, as highlighted by John's question in excerpt 1 (pushing one button to get two bags 434 of chips) (see line 11), Meimei's question about taking two airlines to get to JFK at the same time (see lines 435 [28][29][30][31], and Adam's question about taking one airline to get two airports at the same time (see line 36).
-436 Those explorations led to more student interactions and deepened and enriched the discussion.
-Examples After 437 the class, some students revealed that they didn't even realize they were talking in Chinese or English because 438 they were so engrossed in the discussion.
-The high level of student participation and fluid transitions from one 439 language to another with a sustained focus on the concept demonstrated that students maximized their linguistic 440 and cognitive potentials by drawing on their full communicative and cultural resources.
-441
+What is more noteworthy is how the features and conditions of a non-function emerged from the students' discussion about the concept, as highlighted by John's question in excerpt 1 (pushing one button to get two bags of chips) (see line 11), Meimei's question about taking two airlines to get to JFK at the same time (see lines 28-31), and Adam's question about taking one airline to get two airports at the same time (see line 36).
+Those explorations led to more student interactions and deepened and enriched the discussion.
+Examples and non-examples of a function played a critical role in students' conceptual development.
+All this may not have been achieved had the teacher just laid out the parameters of what counts as a function too early in a deductive manner.

+After the class, some students revealed that they didn't even realize they were talking in Chinese or English because they were so engrossed in the discussion.
+The high level of student participation and fluid transitions from one language to another with a